Dostendite/odin-calculator/README.md

 - Fix custom font not displaying on github.io page
 - Make the calculator a bit smaller
 - Center the content inside the buttons
+- Add a footer on the calculator page with my name & GitHub (icon) w/ link